microsoft/backupessentials/README.md

 What distributions are supported?
 ---------------------------------

-As of now we support the following distributions:
+As of now Hyper-V Backup Essentials are avaiable for the following
+distributions:

 * RHEL 5.9
 * RHEL 6.4